SorBalda/Reinforcement-Learning-SARSA-Q-LEARNING-DEEP-Q-LEARNING/README.md

-# Variational quantum circuit for Q-learning on a stochastic grid world
+# Variational quantum circuit for Q-learning on Frozen Lake Environment

 Reinforcement learning on the stochastic 4×3 grid world of Russell & Norvig, *Artificial Intelligence: A Modern Approach* (chapter 17), with the Q-function